The Best Savings Accounts in Colorado for 2023

 Another significant benefit of online banks is that they make it easy to start saving.

-Most traditional banks require that you save up $50 or $100 before you can open a savings accounts.
+Most traditional banks require you to save up to $50 or $100 before you can open a savings account.
 Online banks have much lower minimum deposit requirements.

 Often, you can open an account with just a penny, making it easy to start saving.